codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-setup-oauth2.md

 ### SSO configuration using OAuth2

-SSO configuration in CSDP is similar regardless of the identity provider selected.
+SSO configuration in Codefresh is similar regardless of the identity provider selected.
 These settings are common to all providers:

 * **Display Name**: The name of your identity provider
 * **Client ID**: The ID used for the connection